tafax/layerr/docs/bus/3-command-bus/README.md

 * An array of functions.
 * A service id (string or class) which the resolver (see below) can resolve to a valid object that has a method named `handle()`.
+* An array where the first item is a class to resolve against the handler and the second item is a custom method to call.

 ```TypeScript
 import { CollectionHandlerLookup } from '@layerr/bus';